JoaoVictorfss/take-repository-bot-gateway/README.md

 ## Description:star:
 <p align="justify">
-The Take Repository Bot Gateway is an API that returns information from some Take repositories on Github to a chatboot, through an integration with the public Github API.
+The Take Repository Bot Gateway is an API that returns information from some Take repositories on Github to a chatbot, through an integration with the public Github API.
 </p>

 ## Dependencies